 With early roots in computing facilities for the Engineering and Mathematical disciplines, Purdue launched the very first Computer Science department in the nation at the West Lafayette, Indiana campus in 1962.
-Starting in those early years, Purdue became one of the leading R1 research computing institutions in the world.
+Starting in those early years, Purdue became one of the leading R1 research computing institutions in the world, with an impact that is far-reaching beyond the campus.

-To support these emerging computing needs in engineering and math sciences, the Purdue Computer Sciences Center (later renamed the Purdue Computer Center) was established in the early 1960s to provide world-class computing facilities to the faculty, researchers, and students of Purdue University.
+To support the emerging computing needs in engineering and math sciences, the Purdue Computer Science Center (later renamed the Purdue Computer Center) was established in the early 1960s to provide world-class computing facilities to the faculty, researchers, and students of Purdue University.

 Numerous scientific breakthroughs have been made using the computing facilities that were provided by the staff of the Purdue Computing Center.
 Over the years, numerous computing systems, supercomputers, and high-performance computing systems have been installed and later decommissioned to support the ever-changing research and academic computing needs of the campus.